Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Introduction

-Let us mention that the latter result provides the main tool for the proof of Brylinski's claim \cite[Prop., p.~25]{BrylinskiCycHomEquivar}, which is not fully proven in his paper, that the complex of basic differential forms on the loop space of a transformation groupoid $G\ltimes M$ is acyclic.
-Since this complex of basic differential forms naturally coincides with the Hochschild homology of the convolution algebra on $G\ltimes M$, the $E^2$-term of the spectral sequence from Hochschild to cyclic homology is given by the cohomology of the sheaf which the sheaf complex of basic differential forms resolves.
-The results of our paper will be crucial to extend Brylinski's observations to the proper Lie groupoid case.
-Work on this is in progress.
+It appears that the stratification and the de Rham theorem for the inertia space could provide a decisive tool to verify Brylinski's claim \cite[Prop., p.~25]{BrylinskiCycHomEquivar}, which is not fully proven in his paper, that for a given transformation groupoid $G\ltimes M$ the complex of basic differential forms on the loop space is quasi-isomorphic to the Hochschild chain complex of the convolution algebra on $G\ltimes M$.
+Our results from \cite{FarsiPflaumSeaton} have been used in a proof of Brylinski's conjecture for the case of an $S^1$-action, see \cite{PflPosTanGrauGroth,PflPosTanHochschild}.
+Work on the general case is in progress.